Episcleritis

 Exams and Tests

-Your health care provider will do an eye exam to diagnose the disorder.
+Your health care provider or eye doctor will do an eye exam to diagnose the disorder.
 Most of the time, no special tests are needed.

 Treatment